ocpi/ocpi/mod_locations.md

 ##### Request Parameters

 This is an information push message, the objects pushed will not be owned by the eMSP.
-To make distinctions between objects being pushed to an eMSP from different CPOs, the {[party_id](credentials.md#credentials-object)} and {[country_code](credentials.md#credentials-object)} have to be included in the URL.
+To make distinctions between objects being pushed to an eMSP from different CPOs, the {[party_id](credentials.md#credentials-object)} and {[country_code](credentials.md#credentials-object)} have to be included in the URL, as URL segments.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Parameter     | Datatype                              | Required | Description                                                                   |